 When visitors leave or reply to comments on the site we collect the data shown in the comments form, and also the visitor’s IP address and browser user agent string to help spam detection.
-If a user likes a comment and is logged into WordPress.com their ID/username, the local site-specific user ID, and a true/false data point that tells us if the user liked a specific comment is used.
+If a user likes a comment and is logged into Disqus or WordPress.com their ID/username, the local site-specific user ID, and a true/false data point that tells us if the user liked a specific comment is used.
 If you perform a like action from a WordPress mobile app, some additional information is used to track the activity: IP address, user agent, the timestamp of an event, blog ID, browser language, country code, and device info.

 You have the option of leaving an anonymous comment and any email address you input will not be publicly listed.
 This information may be used to improve user experience, send periodic emails, and administer promotions.

 Through Akismet, the contact form submission data — IP address, user agent, name, email address, website, and message — is submitted to the Akismet service (owned by Automattic) for the sole purpose of spam checking.
 The actual submission data is stored in the database of the site on which it was submitted and is emailed directly to the owner of the form (i.e. the site author who published the page on which the contact form resides).
 This email will include the submitter’s IP address, timestamp, name, email address, website, and message.
 The IP address and user agent originally submitted with the comment are synced, as well, as they are stored in the post metadata associated with a user’s contact form submission.

 If you leave a comment on our site you may opt-in to save your name, email address, and website in cookies.
 These are for your convenience so that you do not have to fill in your details again when you leave another comment.
 These cookies will last for one year.

 If you have an account and you log in to this site, we will set a temporary cookie to determine if your browser accepts cookies.
 This cookie contains no personal data and is discarded when you close your browser.